TrinaSamanta/Investor-Behaviour-Analysis/README.md

 Description:
 This project explores investor preferences, saving objectives, and motivations using an interactive Power BI dashboard.
 It provides key insights into investment patterns based on demographics, objectives, and other factors.

-Project Contents:
+# Project Contents:

+# Dataset:
-Dataset: The dataset includes investor details such as age, gender, investment avenues, objectives, factors influencing decisions, and more.
+The dataset includes investor details such as age, gender, investment avenues, objectives, factors influencing decisions, and more.
+# Key Tasks:
+1. Data exploration and summary - Understand and summarize key statistics in the dataset.
+2. Gender-based analysis - Analyze and visualize gender based differences in investment preferences.
+3. Objective Analysis - Analyze the relationship between savings objectives and investment choices.
+4. Investment Duration and Frequency - Analyze investment durations and monitoring frequencies.
+5. Reasons for Investment - Analyze and visualize the reasons for investment.
+6. Source of Information - Analyze the sources from which individuals gather investment information.
+DAX Calculations:

-DAX Calculations: Key measures created using DAX for insights.
+Key measures created using DAX for insights.

 Visualizations: A range of charts and interactive elements to explore the data.